HosnaJabbari/Iterative-HFold/README.md

   -n, --opt              Specify the number of suboptimal structures to output (default is 1) -d  --dangles          Specify the dangle model to be used -P, --paramFile        Read energy parameters from paramfile, instead of using the default parameter set.\n
+      --noConv           Do not convert DNA into RNA.
+This will use the Matthews 2004 parameters for DNA
 ```

 #### How to use: